 How to watch the SpaceX Crew Dragon manned spacecraft launch

-A new era in the American space program is set to begin as two veteran NASA astronauts lift off aboard a SpaceX Crew Dragon en route to the International Space Station.
-Weather permitting, the launch is scheduled for 4:33 p.m.
-EDT Wednesday from Florida's Kennedy Space Center.
+Ushering in a new era in the American space program, two veteran astronauts are scheduled to lift off Saturday afternoon aboard a SpaceX Crew Dragon en route to the International Space Station.
+This will be the second launch attempt, after bad weather forced flight controllers to scrub the launch on Wednesday at Florida's Kennedy Space Center.

 How to watch the SpaceX Crew Dragon launch